Article

 Did Justin Fields help or hurt his chances of starting for the Steelers with his preseason debut?

-Justin Fields has been running the show for the Pittsburgh Steelers thus far with Russell Wilson nursing an injured calf.
+Justin Fields has been running the show for the Pittsburgh Steelers thus far, with Russell Wilson nursing an injured calf.
 That is the muscle in his leg, by the way, not a young cow.
-As a result, Fields started the Steelers’ preseason opener, playing the first couple drives—but scoring no points.
+As a result, Fields started the Steelers’ preseason opener, playing the first couple of drives—but scoring no points.

 On top of that, he took two sacks on possession downs and fumbled multiple center exchanges.
 You can assign shared blame for both, but shared blame isn’t no blame.
-The quarterback needs to play as error-free as possible and unless the snap sails higher over his head than he can jump, he needs to do everything in his power to reel the ball in.
+The quarterback needs to play as error-free as possible, and unless the snap sails higher over his head than he can jump, he needs to do everything in his power to reel the ball in.
 Fields certainly could have done more in these key instances than he did.

 But when he did operate the offense with a clean snap and a reasonable amount of protection, he did look good.
 He only threw one incompletion, and you can very much debate that was an incorrect call.
 In fact, that call stalled the final drive for Fields, and Mike Tomlin didn’t give him a chance to respond.